 - LibreELEC sponsorships will be for an agreed fixed-term with the responsibilities and expectations of both project and sponsor documented in a Memorandum Of Understanding that is shared with the project team and summarised to our users to ensure broad support and cooperation.

 - LibreELEC welcomes community builds and encourages people to submit additional projects and device sub-projects to our central GitHub repo.
-We aren’t going to release or support everything that’s submitted as an official build, but providing a clear development target for emerging and niche hardware will de-fragment community efforts and create a stronger ecosystem around the project.
-LibreELEC can provide community builders and add-on creators with http://name.libreelec.tv hosting space to publish and a dedicated forum area to support their creations from – and in the longer-term we plan to extend active-user statistics and auto-update capabilities to help our community builders grow and sustain their community.
+We aren’t going to build or support everything that’s submitted as an official release, but providing a clear development target for emerging and niche hardware will de-fragment community efforts and create a stronger ecosystem around the project.
+LibreELEC can provide community builders and add-on creators with http://name.libreelec.tv hosting space to publish and a dedicated forum area to support their creations from on request.